Thursday, December 15

 Rhode Island famous person alert:

 Did you know that George T. Downing lived in Providence, Rhode Island?
-George T. Downing was a civil rights activist and a successful restaurant owner.
-He owned restaurants in Rhode Island, Washington D.C., and New York.
-To learn more about George T. Downing: CLICK HERE
+He was a civil rights activist and a successful restaurant owner, managing establishments in Rhode Island, Washington, D.C., and New York.
+To learn more about George T. Downing, CLICK HERE

 Facts about Rhode Island: